vizdata-f21/project-1-7_up/README.md

     understand which race has the highest gap.
 A bar graph is ideal since we can group or stack them together and color them based on the income quintile variable, making the visualization easier to be understood by readers.

-  (1-2 paragraphs) Describe what types of plots you are going to make to address your question.
-For each plot, provide a clear explanation as to why this plot (e.g. boxplot, barplot, histogram, etc.) is best for providing the information you are asking about.
-The two plots should be of different types, and at least one of the two plots needs to use either color mapping or facets.

 ### Analysis